RangerMauve/hyper-sdk/README.md

 - `keyOrName`: This **must** be provided.
 It's either a Dat URL / key or a string identifying the name of the feed.
 If you want to have a writable feed, you can use the name to generate one and use the name later to get the same feed back without having to save the key somewhere.
 - `opts`: The options for configuring this feed
   - `sparse: true`: Whether the history should be loaded on the fly instead of replicating the full history
-  - `persist: true`: Whether the data should be persisted to storage.
-Set to false to create in-memory feeds
   - `valueEncoding: 'json' | 'utf-8' | 'binary'`: The encoding to use for the data stored in the hypercore.
 Use JSON to store / retrieve objects.
   - `secretKey`: The secret key to use for the feed.
 Useful for restoring from backups.
 	- `discoveryKey`: Optionally specify which discovery key you'd like to use for finding peers for this feed.